DOAJ/doaj/portality/migrate/p1p2/README.md

 3. flushuploads.py - remove all the old uploaded file records in the index, and set it up for its new usage
 4. uploadcorrections.py - builds the corrections table for the next script (uploadedxml.py).
 You will need to modify the file to point to the relevant file-paths
 5. uploadedxml.py - migrates all the new articles from uploaded files into the database.
 You will need to modify the file to point to the directory of the XML files, and the script itself could take upwards of 10 minutes to run.
+6. Do this yourself: delete all of the files from the /upload directory

 The following files are scripts generated in the development of the migrate scripts and should NOT be run as part of the migration:

 1. uploadedfilenames.py - investigates uploaded files for the filenames and publishers to see if there are any obvious duplicates

+The following files are supporting information:

+1. orphan_analysis.csv - source data for uploadcorrections.py